jakoch/hikogui.github.io/_posts/2021-06-15-the-unfair-mutex.md

 But the `recurse_lock_count()` function is also very fast, faster than taking a recursive lock, so a check in release builds may be a good idea in certain cases.

-In TTauri a global `gui_system_mutex` is used by widgets, windows, devices, graphic-pipelines, draw-context and more.
+In HikoGUI a global `gui_system_mutex` is used by widgets, windows, devices, graphic-pipelines, draw-context and more.
 Many of the functions in the GUI system only assert on the `recurse_lock_count()` in expectation that most calls are recursive from somewhere else in the GUI system.
 A mixture of some functions asserting and other functions recursively